ssokolow/quicktile/docs/commands.rst

 .. image:: diagrams/png/all-desktops.png
    :alt: diagram

+.. _workspace-send-next:

 ``workspace-send-next``
 ^^^^^^^^^^^^^^^^^^^^^^^

 Ask the :abbr:`WM (Window Manager)` to move the active window to the next workspace, as defined by internal numbering.

+For users who have laid out their workspaces in a row or column, this is equivalent to :ref:`workspace-send-right` or :ref:`workspace-send-down`, respectively, with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-send-next.png
    :alt: diagram

+.. _workspace-send-prev:

 ``workspace-send-prev``
 ^^^^^^^^^^^^^^^^^^^^^^^